The Radical Fringes of Interwar Europe, 1918-1936 HIST4227

 Short Description

-Although remembered posthumously mainly as an interlude between the First and Second World Wars, inter-war Europe saw the birth of the core ideas that were to shape the modern world.
+Although remembered mainly as an interlude between the First and Second World Wars, inter-war Europe saw the birth of core ideas that were to shape the modern world.
 This course looks at a number of key themes, including the rise of modern design via the Bauhaus movement, the first attempt at 'global government' (The League of Nations), the emergence of the modern world's first secular, modernising Muslim state (Kemalist Turkey), and the most radical political alternatives to free market liberal capitalism (Communism and Fascism) that emerged in Italy, Spain, the Soviet Union, Romania and Germany during this period.

 Timetable

-Two one-hour sessions per week.
+12x1h lectures and 8x1hr seminars over 10 weeks.
 This is one of the Honours options in History and may not run every year.
 The options that are running this session are available on MyCampus.

 Requirements of Entry